 - Pain pumps

 Sometimes injuries from medical devices are not due to device defects, but are due to negligent medical care associated with the device.
-See below for parties who may be responsible in medical device injury cases.
+See below for parties who may be responsible for medical device injury cases.

 - Negligent medical professionals – Negligent medical professionals may include those who do not adequately inform patients of the risks associated with medical devices, prescribed medical devices that were not right for patients’ conditions, or other negligent care associated with medical devices.